 Gan Zikaron Memorial Park

-Located in a tranquil, beautifully landscaped setting amid gently rolling hills in Clarksburg, Maryland (14321 Comus Road, Clarksburg, Maryland 20871), the new Garden of Remembrance Gan Zikaron Memorial Park sits on 152 acres of meadows and woodland at the foot of Sugarloaf Mountain, just off I-270.
+Located in a tranquil, beautifully landscaped setting amid gently rolling hills in Clarksburg, MD, Garden of Remembrance Gan Zikaron Memorial Park sits on 152 acres of meadows and woodland at the foot of Sugarloaf Mountain, just off I-270.
 It is the only cemetery in the region that is Jewish owned and operated.

 We are pleased to be able to offer this important service to our members.
-To visit the cemetery or for further information, please call the Temple’s Executive Director at 301-340-6818, ext.
+To purchase a cemetery plot or for further information, please contact Executive Director Debbie Ezrin at firstname.lastname@example.org or 301-340-6818, ext.
 226.

 Sagel Bloomfield Danzansky Goldberg